September 12, 2025 3:13 am

-Queen Nefertari’s tomb: Vivid Colors and Great condition The tomb of Queen Nefertari, which can be found in the Valley of the Queens on the west bank of Luxor, is...
+Queen Nefertari’s tomb The tomb of Queen Nefertari, located in the Valley of the Queens on the west bank of Luxor, is one of Egypt’s...

 The road where God Ra “The Sun God” sets.
-The Kings of Egypt’s affluent New Kingdom (1550–1069 BC) were buried in a barren dry river valley across the Nile from...
+Egypt’s affluent New Kingdom (1550–1069 BC) kings chose a barren, dry river valley across the Nile...

 Egypt Tours FAQs